BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 - Lactate clearance rate = 0.35
 - Lactate clearance drop = 52.6%

 I took part in a research study about two years ago where I tested things like VO2 max, utilization of VO2 max, and oxygen extraction at VO2 max (x 4 tests).
 The results showed that my muscles are very efficient at turning oxygen into energy while cycling.
 Almost no oxygen is wasted.
 This means that my VO2 max (my heart's capacity to deliver oxygen to my muscles) is one of my main limiters.
-These results make sense with my training history.
+I think These results make sense with my training history.
 I have done mostly zone 2/3 (with high cadence) and some sprints in the last two years.
 An injury has made it hard for me to do intervals, so I have done very little HIIT training.

 ## What I need to improve